 You can prepare for the CASPer by taking practice exams and practicing for the MMI (Multiple Mini Interview) format of medical school interviews, as both similarly analyze behaviors.

-If you need help scheduling coursework or ensuring you will complete it in time, speak with a pre-health advisor.
+Medical schools have required prerequisite courses students must complete before attending.
+Every school’s prerequisites are different, so ensure you check before applying.
+If you need help scheduling coursework or ensuring you’ll complete it in time, speak with a pre-health advisor.
 In general, prerequisite coursework includes:

 There may be variations and additional required courses, depending on the school.